ntrtd/d365-agent/docs/api-reference/index.md

 # API Reference

-This section provides reference documentation for the core components and libraries used within the Dynamics 365 AI Agent system.
-The primary architecture involves a TypeScript-based **Application Orchestration Layer** (`d365-agent-orchestrator`) communicating with a **.NET Core D365 MCP Server** (`d365-agent-mcpserver-dotnet`).
+This section provides a high-level overview and links to reference documentation for the core components, libraries, and SDKs that constitute the Dynamics 365 AI Agent system.
+The system architecture involves a CopilotKit-based UI (`d365-agent-ui`), a TypeScript-based Application Orchestration Layer (`d365-agent-orchestrator`) using LangGraph, and a .NET Core D365 MCP Server (`d365-agent-mcpserver-dotnet`).

-*Note: Detailed, auto-generated API documentation (e.g., from TypeDoc for TypeScript and DocFX for .NET) based on the source code in the respective SDK submodules and project repositories is the ideal goal for this section.*
+*Note: The ultimate goal is for this section to link to detailed, auto-generated API documentation (e.g., from TypeDoc for TypeScript and DocFX for .NET) for each relevant repository and submodule.*

-## Key SDK Components & Libraries
+## Key Components & Libraries

 ### 1. Application Orchestration Layer (`d365-agent-orchestrator`) Components

-This layer is built with Node.js/TypeScript and hosts:
+This Node.js/TypeScript layer hosts:

 *   **CopilotKit Runtime (`@copilotkit/runtime`):**
-    *   Manages interaction with the `d365-agent-ui` (CopilotKit frontend).
+    *   Manages interaction with the `d365-agent-ui`.
-    *   Handles LLM communication.
+    *   Handles LLM communication (or delegates to agents).
-    *   Dispatches requests to LangGraph agents or simpler CopilotKit actions.
+    *   Serves as the entry point for LangGraph CoAgent interactions via defined `langgraphAgentUrl`s.
-    *   Refer to official CopilotKit documentation for its API.
+    *   Refer to official [CopilotKit Runtime Documentation](https://docs.copilotkit.ai/) for its API.

-*   **LangGraph (`@langchain/langgraph`):**
+*   **LangGraph (`@langchain/langgraph` and related LangChain packages):**
-    *   Used to build stateful, multi-step agents (e.g., Purchase Agent, Sales Agent) in TypeScript.
+    *   Used to build stateful, multi-step **Master Orchestrator Agent** and **Domain-Specific Agents** (e.g., `POProcessingAgent`, `SalesAgent`) in TypeScript.
-    *   Nodes within these LangGraph agents orchestrate business processes.
-    *   Refer to official LangChain/LangGraph documentation for its API.
+    *   Refer to official [LangChain/LangGraph Documentation](https://js.langchain.com/docs/langgraph) for its API.

+*   **CopilotKit SDK for LangGraph Integration (e.g., `@copilotkit/sdk-js/langgraph`):**
+    *   Provides utilities to integrate LangGraph agents seamlessly with CopilotKit's shared state and Generative UI features.
+    *   Key elements include state annotations (e.g., `CopilotKitStateAnnotation`) for defining agent state shareable with `useCoAgent`, and functions like `copilotkitEmitState` for predictive state updates.
+    *   Refer to official [CopilotKit CoAgents Documentation](https://docs.copilotkit.ai/coagents) for details.

 *   **D365 MCP Client Library (`d365-agent-mcpclient-ts`):**
     *   **Purpose:** Used by LangGraph agents and simpler CopilotKit actions within the `d365-agent-orchestrator` to communicate with the `d365-agent-mcpserver-dotnet`.